Factbox: Presidential candidate Mitt Romney

-Former Massachusetts Governor Mitt Romney will compete in the election year's first Republican presidential nominating contest in Iowa on Tuesday, opening the race for the Republican nomination to challenge President Barack Obama in November.
+Former Massachusetts Governor Mitt Romney takes part in the New Hampshire primary election on Tuesday in the race for the Republican nomination to challenge President Barack Obama in November.

 Here are some facts about him.

 * Romney, 64, has remained at the front of the pack among the Republican candidates in his second campaign to win the party's nomination.
-But he has not been embraced by Republicans as the clear favorite, with one after another of his rivals jumping into the lead for weeks at a time.
-In Iowa, which has a large conservative Christian electorate that does not support Romney, he has tried to temper expectations but is one of the favorites along with Representative Ron Paul.
+But he has not been embraced by Republicans as the clear favorite.
+His rivals have jumped into the lead for weeks at a time.
+He won last week's Iowa caucuses by the tiny margin of 8 votes.

 * He is a fifth-generation Mormon whose forebears were involved in the religious movement from the mid-19th century.
 Romney spent 30 months in France as a Mormon missionary in the 1960s, and speaks French.
 Some Christian groups and voters don't consider Mormonism a form of Christianity.